schadis/DMWC-Warrior/README.md

 ## Todo:

 * atm you trigger the Cds with a button press or auto
-* if this loop is started it will use cds untel there is no cd left
+* if this loop is started by keypress it will use cds until there is no cd left
 * need to make it use the cds in optimal order and timing on keypress
 * and use other spells in between them not all after each other